lsun20/MissAdapt/README.md

 ```
 The results returned by these two functions are summarized in the table below.
 In this case, the pre-test estimator, which chooses between the restricted estimator $Y_{R}$ and the robust estimator $Y_{U}$ based on the over-identification statistic, exhibits a large max regret of 118%.
 Intuitively, while the pre-test may perform well if the bias is very large -- in which case $Y_{U}$ will be selected -- or very small -- in which case $Y_{R}$ will be selected -- there exist intermediate values of bias at which the pre-test estimator becomes very noisy because it has low power.

-In contrast, the adaptive estimator provides exhibits a max regret of only 44%, indicating near oracle performance.
+In contrast, the adaptive estimator exhibits a max regret of only 44%, indicating near oracle performance.
 That is, the adaptive estimator exposes the researcher to worst case MSE only 44% greater than what they would face if the magnitude of any confounding trend were known ex-ante.

 <div align="center">
   <table>